tomjlw/terminal_agent_spotify/README.md

 # 🎵 Spotify Smart Agent

-A terminal-based spotify agent that intelligently plays music from Spotify with voice-like commands, displays lyrics and provides full playback control.
+A terminal-based Spotify agent that intelligently plays music from Spotify with voice-like commands, displays lyrics and provides full playback control.

 ## Requirements